MadhumithaSridhara/QuickMatch/index.md

 Regex: 6?7?8?2

-In this case, the QuickMatch implementation is on par with egrep and outperforms the Perl implementation.
+In this case, the QuickMatch implementation is on par with egrep and outperforms the perl implementation.
 We attribute this to the fact that this regular expression matching is highly compute intensive (a lot more time is spending in matching each line) and arithmetic intensity is higher favoring the GPU.

 ### Test-case 4: Simple regex in Text file
 Dataset: Jane Austen Novel Text (~720KB)

-Regex: (L\?y\?dia \| Collins)
+Regex: L?y?dia \| Collins

-Protagonists - non-uniform occurrences

 In this test-case QuickMatch performs worse than the other implementations.
 This is due to high SIMD divergence (The lines are not in a uniform format.
-Randomness of occurrences implies that there are many step forward - backtrack occurrences in a subset of the threads while the other SIMD lanes are just waiting.
+Randomness of occurrences implies that there are many "step forward - backtrack" occurrences in a subset of the threads while the other SIMD lanes are just waiting.
 Random occurrences will always show such SIMD divergence.

 ### Test-case 5: Small regex in Text file
 Dataset: Jane Austen Novel Text duplicated many times (~59MB)

 Regex: L?y+ (Very frequent matches potentially early in each line)

 In this test-case, QuickMatch performs better than everything part from egrep.
 While this suffers from SIMD divergence too, this regex is far more likely to match quickly in a line and exit the thread(all occurrences of letter 'y' will match apart from just Lydia).
-(Also this result verifies the claim that Perl performs increasingly worse when the dataset size increases)
+(This result also verifies the claim that Perl performs increasingly worse when the dataset size increases)

 ### Result Analysis
-The biggest observation from all the test-cases we ran is that the performance is extremely input dependent.
+The biggest observation from all the test-cases we ran is that the performance is input dependent.
 The relative performance observed will dependent on how uniform the different lines in the file are, how often the pattern occurs and the size of the dataset.

-These results suggest that while QuickMatch performs better than its baseline serial implementation, it does not outperform the CPU egrep solution in spite of exploiting parallelism.
+The above results suggest that while QuickMatch performs better than its baseline serial implementation, it does not outperform the CPU egrep solution in spite of exploiting parallelism.
 This encouraged us to look deeper into the break up of the QuickMatch execution time using NVProf and instrumentation.

 The following graph shows the break up of execution times for QuickMatch for the test-cases mentioned above.
 We can clearly see that most of the time is spent in CudaMalloc.
 CudaMalloc is known to take a constant overhead of over 200ms on its first call.
 We can exclude the time taken in the first CudaMalloc from our performance measurements.

 ![](Breakdown.png?raw=true?style=centerme)